 Sinnis 125 Café Racer

 Sinnis 125 Scrambler

 Sinnis Hoodlum 125 [Bobber]

 So there we have it.
-That’s the list of the best-looking retro 125cc motorcycles.
+That’s the list of the best-looking retro 125cc bikes.
 This sector of the motorcycle market is really expanding rapidly – with manufacturers promising new bikes, as their sales grow.
 So expect to see a revised list at some point in 2018.